 That warm fuzzy feeling I was having toward the moss actually has a name: biophilia.

 Edward O. Wilson, a revered ecologist and champion of biodiversity, made the term popular, and defined it as “the innately emotional affiliation of human beings to other living organisms."
 He hypothesized that our love of nature has helped humans survive, and helps us feel connected to all life.

-I watched leaves dance on a breeze-tickled puddle.
-But sunsets, rain showers, parks, and forest paths are also opportunities to experience the brain-resting effects of soft fascination.
+In addition to watching leaves dance on a breeze-tickled puddle, sunsets, rain showers, parks and forest paths are all opportunities to experience the brain-resting effects of soft fascination.
 Just be sure to leave your phone out of reach: talking while walking ruins the effect.

 Not only do kids show improvement in focus and memory when they get to be outside, they may also show less anxiety, depression and aggression than when they are indoors in a restrictive environment.
 Erin Kenny, founder of a nature school, put it this way: "Children cannot bounce off the walls if we take away the walls."

 I’m not the only one.
-Psychologists have found good evidence that bird songs improve mood and mental alertness — listening to recorded bird songs helped reduce that post-lunch slump in elementary students.
-And in a different study, scientists found that a 10% increase in neighborhood bird songs translated into an increase in life satisfaction usually equated with a 10% increase in income.
+Psychologists have found good evidence that bird songs improve mood and mental alertness—listening to recorded bird songs helped reduce that post-lunch slump in elementary students.
+And in a different study, scientists found that a 10 percent increase in neighborhood bird songs translated into an increase in life satisfaction usually equated with a 10 percent increase in income.

 It’s not really breaking news anymore that relaxing in nature makes us happier, but it is worth repeating.
 Nature relieves mild depression, reduces stress, and increases happiness for both adults and children.
 And, without the icy winds of January or the mosquitoes-hordes of July, this is the perfect season to walk slowly through nature.
 Go find a puddle, a leaf, a breeze, and some birdsong, and you will also find an increase in well-being.